radical-project/radical.dreamer/README.md

   * `pika` **[optional]**
-    * it would be necessary if processes of input setup and actual emulation process are separated either within a local machine or between different machines and RabbitMQ is used as a communication channel, thus *running* RabbitMQ instance should be installed either locally or remotely
+    * it would be necessary if processes of input setup and actual emulation process are separated either within a local machine or between different machines and RabbitMQ is used as a communication channel, thus RabbitMQ instance should be installed and *running* either locally or remotely

 ## Installation
 1) Virtual environment